 Despite downwards pressure from worldwide recession, demand has actually steadily increased in the past few years.
 For example, multilingual online publishing has provided a tool for many SMEs to enter previously untapped markets.

 Under the name "translation services", we find an industry which includes companies that

 - offer interpreting services from one language to another (this includes companies that provide sign language services for the hearing impaired)

-Typical translation services provided by the sector include translation of documents (translation of paper-based documents or translation of digital documentation), software translation and translation of websites (known in this industry as "localization", i.e the translation of information in a website into languages for use in other countries with a different subdomain (es., fr., jp., or /es, /fr, /jp), for SEO, local product presence, etc.
+Typical translation services provided by the sector include translating documents (translation of paper-based documents or translation of digital documentation), software translation and website translation (known in this industry as "localization"), i.e. the translation of a website's information into languages for use in other countries with a different subdomain (es., fr., jp., or /es, /fr, /jp), for SEO, local product presence, etc.

 - the translators side, resulting in faster and more reliable translations.
 Companies applying machine translation technology efficiently will be clear winners.

 - companies paying less in the future for the same amount of translation work.
 More content will be published at the same cost or for even cheaper.

 There is a proven correlation between multilingual Internet presence and online publications, and revenue.